Free Consultation: (312) 924-7575

 • Follow-up treatment for physical and occupational therapy.

-What are some complications a burn injury victim may face?
+What are some complications of burn injuries?

 Burns are often considered catastrophic injuries.
 They can result in serious, life-altering conditions and disfigurement.

-Severe burn complications may include:
+Physical complications may include:

 • Respiratory issues.
 Inhaling smoke and hot ash can damage the lungs.
 It may also burn the mouth and tongue, as well as the throat, larynx, and esophagus.